Electromagnetic moments of ground and excited states calculated in heavy odd-N open-shell nuclei: Introduction

 In the self-consistent DFT approach used in this work, we have a unique opportunity to cover both weak and strong-coupling schemes and to connect them smoothly.
 Starting from near semi-magic isotopes with tiny deformations, the nearly spherical self-consistent quasiparticles evolve into deformed ones as neutron numbers increase.
 The restoration of angular momentum enables us to observe how the unique $I=j$ states split and develop into distinct sets of $j+1/2$ deformed band heads.
-An inverse process occurs when these band-head sets recombine at the following semi-magic isotopes into nearly spherical, $I=j$ states.
+An inverse process occurs when these band-head sets recombine into nearly spherical, $I=j$ states at the following semi-magic isotopes.

 The primary objective of this work is to examine how these configurations split, mix, and recombine across a major shell.
 This involves not only the ground or near-ground states but also a description of a broad range of excited states, which the methodology used here allows.